Gabrielab5/restaurant-menu-app/README.md

 Vue.js: Framework for building the app's UI.
 Tailwind CSS: Utility-first CSS framework for styling.
 Pinia: State management solution for Vue.js.
-OpenAI API: Used to generate meal suggestions based on user preferences.
+Hugging Face API: Used to generate meal suggestions based on user preferences.
 Axios: HTTP client to interact with APIs.

 License